octahedron00/NoteBamboo_TextEditor/README.md

 		}
 		if(se<e){
 			spannable.setSpan(new UnderlineSpan(), se, e, Spanned.SPAN_EXCLUSIVE_INCLUSIVE);
-			// same with up : only if the span goes under and over end point.
+			// same with upper one : only if the span goes under and over end point.
 		}
 	}
 	if (s1 > ss || se > e1) {